gift56/Social-World/README.md

 ## Social_World

-for deployment npm run build && next build && next export to upload on aws server close local sever first
+for deployment npm run build

-## This is the official codebase for ATC
+## This is the official codebase for Social_world project

-This page is under construction.

-Open [ATC](https://atcwebsite-omega.vercel.app/) to preview the update.
+Open [Social_world](https://atcwebsite-omega.vercel.app/) to preview the complete projects.

 ## Description

-This codebase is the frontend part of the website, containing 9 pages of documentation.
+This codebase is the frontend part of the website, containing 6 pages of documentation.

 ## Package Manager